attack68/rateslib/docs/source/e_fx_volatility.rst

 The other common *Instrument* combination for calibrating *Surfaces* and *Smiles* is an :class:`~rateslib.instruments.FXStrangle`.
-Again, the strangle requires two strike inputs, which can be input in delta terms.
+Again, the strangle requires two strike inputs, which can be input in delta terms or numeric value.

-The default pricing ``metric`` for a strangle is *'single_vol'*, which quotes a single volatility value used to price the strike and premium for each option. *Rateslib* uses an iteration to calculate this (see :meth:`~rateslib.instruments.FXStrangle.rate`) from a *Surface* or *Smile*.
+The default pricing ``metric`` for a strangle is *'single_vol'*, which quotes a single volatility value used to price the strike and premium for each option.
+This is a complex calculation: *Rateslib* uses an iteration to calculate this (see :meth:`~rateslib.instruments.FXStrangle.rate`) from a *Surface* or *Smile*.

 .. ipython:: python